18F/hello-github/README.md

 a pull request in this repository and see a welcome message posted to the `#welcomes` slack channel!

+Note: For implementing this in the TTS workspace, see [Greg's message about webhooks](https://gsa-tts.slack.com/archives/C02AFQAQDPB/p1628686809000100?thread_ts=1628634575.003600&cid=C02AFQAQDPB); it might be more promising than what I've done her with a Slack app.

 ## Instructions

 This process is meant to familarize employees with the essentials of GitHub _for TTS_: repositories, issues, commits, pull requests, and merges.
 GitHub is an essential tool at TTS, and we make training a part of new employee onboarding.